 First Approach to Create Tableau Filters on Measures

-In this example, we are going to add filter condition on the Sales Amount.
-So, Please drag and drop the Sales Amount from Measures Region to Filters Shelf as shown below.
+In this Tableau Filters on Measures example, we are going to add a filter condition on the Sales Amount.
+So, Please drag and drop the Sales Amount from Measures Region to Filters Shelf.

-Once you drop the Sales Amount to Filters Shelf, a new window called Filter Filed will be opened as shown below.
+Once you drop the Sales Amount to Filters Shelf, a new window called Filter Filed will open.
 This window has All Values option, aggregate functions, standard deviance, and variance.

-In this example, we will show you, what will happen if we select the All values or Aggregate function.
-First, we will select the All Values option as shown below and then click the Next button.
+In this example, we will show you what will happen if we select the All values or Aggregate function.
+First, we will choose the All Values option and click the Next button.

-TIP: Here, All Values means filter condition will be applied to individual records.
-If we select the Aggregate function (Sum, Average etc) then the filter condition will be applied on the aggregate value.
+TIP: Here, All Values means filter condition will apply to individual records.
+If we select the Aggregate function (Sum, Average, etc.), then the filter condition will apply to the aggregate value.

 Once you click on the Next button, a new window called Filter will be opened to select the filter condition.
-From the below screenshot you can observe that this window has four tabs: Range of Values, At least, At most, and Special.
-In this example, we will explain the first tabs, and the remaining three will be explained in the following example.
+From the below screenshot, you can observe that this window has four tabs: Range of Values, At least, At most, and Special.
+In this example, we will explain the first tabs, and the remaining three will explain in the following case.

 Range of Values

-This tab contains two text boxes.
-The first one to select the minimum value and the second is to write the maximum value.
-So, you write the value as per your requirement using those text boxes, or you can use the range bar and drag it to an appropriate point.
-For this demo, we are leaving the maximum value as it is and changed the minimum value to 2,455
+This tab of Tableau Filters on Measures contains two text boxes.
+The first one to select the minimum value, and the second is to write the maximum value.
+So, you write the value as per your requirement using those text boxes.
+Or use the range bar and drag it to an appropriate point.
+For this Tableau Filters on Measures demo, we are leaving the maximum value as it is and changed the minimum value to 2,455

 Let me change the Filter Filed from All values to Sum